Afghan president and rival strike power-sharing deal after months of feuding

 U.S. Special Envoy Zalmay Khalilzad said on Friday that a new date for intra-Afghan peace talks was under discussion, and that he would soon travel to the region and try to encourage a reduction in violence.

-Reporting by Hamid Shalizi and Abdul Qadir Sediqi; Additional reporting by Orooj Hakimi and Hameed Farzad; Writing by Euan Rocha and Charlotte Greenfield; Editing by Simon Cameron-Moore, William Mallard, Frances Kerry and Jan Harvey
+Reporting by Hamid Shalizi and Abdul Qadir Sediqi; Additional reporting by Orooj Hakimi and Hameed Farzad, Doina Chiacu in Washington; Writing by Euan Rocha and Charlotte Greenfield; Editing by Frances Kerry, Jan Harvey and Lisa Shumaker